deep500/onnext/docs/IR.md

 }
 ```

-Each graph MUST define the names and types of its inputs and outputs, which are specified as ‘value info’ structures, having the following properties:
+Each main (top-level) graph MUST define the names and types of its inputs and outputs, which are specified as ‘value info’ structures, having the following properties:

 Name|Type|Description
 |---|---|---|